shlomi-levi/Yad2-Auto-Renewal/README.md

    python main.py
    ```

-5. A graphical user interface (GUI) will be opened.
-Add your user with the "add user" button, and then you would have the ability to activate the automatic renewal process.
+5. A command line window will open with usage instructions.

 ---
 Enjoy!